Yasi92/Happy-Pet/TESTING.md

 ### Footer
-- Confirm that footer code is identical on all HTML pages.
-- Try to log in and check the footer on every single page to make sure that the links embedded in the footer updates accordingly.
-- Try to log out and check the quick access links in the footer alters according to the navigation bar links on different pages.
-- Resize the window in the iPad and mobile screen size to make sure all sections are responsive and the layout changes on different screen sizes.
-- From the home page, check if all the book collection links are accessible from the footer as well, and check every link separately.

 ### Custom 404 Page
 - Try to change the pathname in the URL manually to a random name and make sure that the custom 404 page appears on the screen informing you that the page is not found.
 - Click on the "Let's Go Home" button and make sure it returns you to the home page.
-- **Note** that this is something that you can examine only if the Debugger is False in your flask app.
+- **Note** that this is something that you can examine only on production and not on your development environment when the debuuger is set to True.

 ## Further Testing
 I have tested the live website on the following browsers and devices with [BrowserStack](https://live.browserstack.com/)